Music & More announces June 23 lineup

 RACINE — The 29th season of Music & More continues from noon to 1 p.m. today at First Presbyterian Church, 716 College Ave.
 These free weekly concerts will run through Aug.
 11 and feature a variety of regional musicians.

 Martinez is a 17-year-old cellist at Case High School where she is an International Baccalaureate honors student.
-She has been playing cello since age seven and currently plays with the UW-Parkside Community Orchestra.
+She has been playing cello since age 7 and currently plays with the UW-Parkside Community Orchestra.

 Bruss has performed with Milwaukee Mastersingers, Carroll University Concert Choir, Bel Canto, Dallas Opera, Florentine Opera, and Milwaukee Opera Theater.
 Her program will include folk songs from Northumbria.